Athlone, Cape Town: History

 Originally known as West London the area was renamed Athlone after Alexander Cambridge, 1st Earl of Athlone who was Governor-General of the Union of South Africa from 1924 to 1930.

-During Apartheid the area was designated a coloured neighborhood.
-Many people were resettled in the area after being forcibly evicted by the government under the Apartheid era Group Areas Act from other parts of Cape Town.
+In 1946 the area was designated a coloured residential area.
+By 1948 more than 6000 black residents had been removed from Athlone and were settled in Nyanga.
+Many of these residents were Xhosa-speaking dock workers in the city's shores.
+Years later, black residents in District Six were forcibly removed and were relocated to Gugulethu between 1959 and 1964.

 Athlone is the home of the Trojan Horse Memorial, a reminder of the Trojan Horse Incident which took place in 1985, when three anti-apartheid protesters were killed and fifteen others wounded in a police ambush.
 The incident took place near the Alexander Sinton Secondary School where students had demanded to attend school the month before.

 The Athlone Magistrate’s court is the home of the Robert Waterwitch / Colleen Williams Memorial established in memory of two ANC activists who died in the struggle against apartheid.
 Waterwitch and Williams died an explosion outside of the court on 23 July 1989.